20 Unique Things To Do In Beaufort, South Carolina

 14. Exploring Parris Island Museum for Military History

-Just outside Beaufort, the Parris Island Museum offers an in-depth look into the history of the U.S. Marine Corps and the Lowcountry’s military heritage.
-Located on the Marine Corps Recruit Depot, this museum surprised me with its extensive exhibits, from the earliest days of Marine training to modern times.
-As someone with a keen interest in history, I found the displays on military uniforms, equipment, and wartime stories fascinating.
+Located on the Marine Corps Recruit Depot just outside Beaufort, the Parris Island Museum offers an in-depth look at the history of the U.S. Marine Corps and the area’s military heritage.
+The extensive exhibits range from early Marine training to modern operations, with displays of uniforms, equipment, and wartime stories.

 15. Sipping Local Flavors at Beaufort’s Breweries and Distilleries